-Consumers who had already completed a number of home energy upgrades but agreed that there was more that could be done: 71% indicated that a lack of sufficient funds played a strong role in not having taken further action to reduce their energy use.
+Consumers who had already completed some home energy upgrades but agreed there was more that could be done.
+71% indicated that a lack of sufficient funds played a strong role in not having taken further action.

 Financing is not the only barrier to encouraging home retrofit.
-Research shows that other issues such as targeted promotion, advice and support are also essential to stimulate engagement and assist in the decision making process.
+Research shows that other issues are also essential to stimulate engagement and assist in the decision making process.
+These include issues such as targeted promotion, advice and support

 Trials and Testing of concepts